BrianENguyen/blog.brianenguyen.com/content/index.md

 my life and to explore interests other than software development.
 Here are some fun facts of me to see if you would be interested in my site:

 - I am a Linux enthusiast who actively supports online freedom and privacy, including organizations such as Wikipedia, the Free Software Movement, and the Electronic Frontier Foundation.
+- I love photography.
+You can find a lot of my work related to it on this site
 - My favorite music genre is pop punk, and my favorite artist is Linkin Park.
 - I have two pomeranians: Kiki and Lucky, who I love dearly.
 My other pomeranian, Mimi, is on her new exciting journey in her new life.
 - Like most people in tech, I have a big passion for video games.